Performance

 If you're planning on enabling Column Stats Index for already existing table, please check out the Metadata Indexing guide on how to build Metadata Table Indices (such as Column Stats Index) for existing tables.

-• hoodie.metadata.enable (to enable Metadata Table use on the read path)
+(to enable metadata table use on the read path, enabled by default)hoodie.metadata.index.column.stats.enable

-• hoodie.metadata.index.column.stats.enable (to enable Column Stats Index use on the read path)
+(to enable column stats index use on the read path)